Employment

 Unemployment

-decreased by 400 people
+decreased by 500 people

 from the previous month and

-decreased by 100 people
+increased by 200 people

 compared to the same month last year.